JaKooLit/Fedora-Hyprland/README.md

 #### ❗ other known issues
 > [!NOTE]
 > Auto start of Hyprland after login (no SDDM or GDM or any login managers)
-- This was disabled a few days ago.
+- [ ] This was disabled a few days ago.
 (19 May 2024).
 This was because some users, after they used the Distro-Hyprland scripts with other DE (gnome-wayland or plasma-wayland), if they choose to login into gnome-wayland for example, Hyprland is starting.
-- to avoid this, I disabled it.
+- [ ] to avoid this, I disabled it.
 You can re-enable again by editing `~/.zprofile` .
 Remove all the # on the first lines

-- Note that Fedora 39 and older, waybar was not updated.
+- [ ] Note that Fedora 39 and older, waybar was not updated.
 Hyprland and older waybar build than 0.10.3, you will have no workspace

+- [ ] ROFI issues (scaling, unexplained scaling etc).
+This is most likely to experience if you are installing on a system where rofi is currently installed.
+To fix it uninstall rofi and install rofi-wayland . `sudo dnf autoremove rofi` .
+Install rofi-wayland with `sudo dnf install rofi-wayland`.
+Rofi-wayland is compatible with x11 so no need to worry.

 #### 🫥 Improving performance for Older Nvidia Cards using driver 470
   - [`SEE HERE`](https://github.com/JaKooLit/Hyprland-Dots/discussions/123#discussion-6035205)